kunal266/Object-Detection-with-Federated-Learning/README.md

 ## Background
 Give proof of concept (POC) on the application of federated learning on building object detection in autonomous driving settings during internship at Audi China R&D.
-In this projecct, we adpoted Faster R-CNN algorithm in building an object detection model under Tensorflow Federated (TFF) framework.
+In this projecct, we adopted Faster R-CNN algorithm in building an object detection model under Tensorflow Federated (TFF) framework.

 - Augment VOC2007 and VOC2012 with duplication and random rotation
 - Random assign all data to artificial clients (N= 50, 100, 500)